tukkek/torchlight2-AdventureMode/README.md

 Since you can't find any spell vendors in this mode, a guaranteed spell drop is given with every boss and gold chest.
 This shouldn't impact balance too much as most spells are tuned around their mana cost and there is a hard limit to the number of spells you can have at once (even if you only go for passives).
 It also gives a nice incentive (and reward) to investing more time into longer dungeon and higher-risk boss maps.
 As a fall-back, champion monsters also have a small chance of dropping spells.

+# Balance

+## Difficulties

+* **_Casual_ and _Normal_**: are straighforward, with _Normal_ being the default play-testing option during the mod's development.
+*  **_Veteran_**: version 1.3 better supports this difficulty but even then players are advised to take some extra steps like stocking up on lower-tier maps (to fall-back to if needed) and acquiring a full set of basic gear before doing their first runs.
+*  **_Elite_**: while no intentional tuning has been done for this mode, some further min-maxing and, in particular use of the shared stash would probably make this viable.
+Players who enjoy pre-planned builds and use of build-guides might find this option better suited for their level of optimization as well.

+These requirements seem to be aligned with the spirit of _Veteran_ and _Elite_, as well as their tuning in other games of the genre.
+Players used to trivializing harder difficulties in the vanilla (or modded) game through extensive min-maxing may find the change significant though - however, [more mods can be used to restore that experience](https://steamcommunity.com/workshop/filedetails/discussion/2553033153/3827541651925946169/).

+Balance is considered for single-player, hardcore mode, fresh and solo-self-found (no stash), using the Torchlite mod pack and its spell drops.
+The ultimate goal is to allow players to level to 50 in around 4-5 hours with this setup, on their prefered difficulty.
+Use of the pack is not necessary, as it makes no major balance changes of its own.

+As with most roguelites, the first few maps can be fairly challenging, especially on higher difficulties.
+This happens because the players are at their weakest, with the least tools to mitigate risk.
+There are infinitely more ways to die early-on compared to the vanilla campaign but much playtesting has been done to ensure a smooth beginning, especially on the lower difficulties.
+Once players have a few levels under their belt, they can then choose their own pacing by doing higher or lower tier maps as preferred.

+## Progression

 # Planned features

 Full list of pending tasks and known-issues available [here](https://github.com/tukkek/torchlight2-AdventureMode/issues).